 Introductory or Survey courses are not acceptable

-1A combined full year of Anatomy and Physiology I and II with labs will meet this requirment.
+1A combined full year of Anatomy and Physiology I and II with labs will meet this requirement.
 Do not mix Anatomy and Physiology I and II with stand alone Anatomy or Physiology courses.

 2Business Statistics is not accepted.